google/clusterfuzzlite/docs/build_integration.md

 ## Testing locally

-When you have completed writing the build.sh and Dockerfile, you can test that they work.
+When you have completed writing the build.sh and Dockerfile, you should test that they work.
 1. Run the same helper script you used to create your directory structure, this time using it to build your docker image and [fuzz targets]({{ site.baseurl }}/reference/glossary/#fuzz-target):

     ```bash